ipfs-shipyard/js-versidag/README.md

 - The nodes on Merkle-DAGs are labeled based on their contents, meaning that whenever a merge occurs, they converge to the same label (cid).
 - The tie-breaker is deterministic among replicas, meaning that the total order of versions will be the same among replicas.
+- The [merge](https://github.com/ipfs-shipyard/js-versidag#mergeheadcids-version) operation guarantees that non-concurrent heads are removed.

 ## Installation